Personalization of Large Language Models: A Survey: Taxonomy of Evaluation Metrics for Personalized LLMs

 Extrinsic evaluation metrics assess the quality of personalized LLMs in downstream tasks, such as recommendation and classification.
 For recommendation tasks, a common example is top-$k$ recommendation, where personalized LLMs predict which top-$k$ items to recommend.
 The predicted recommendations are then compared to the reference items (ground truth).
 Commonly used metrics include recall, precision, and NDCG.
 Recall measures the percentage of relevant items retrieved from the reference set, while Precision indicates the percentage of correctly retrieved items within the recommendations.
 NDCG evaluates how closely the ranking of recommended items matches the ground truth rankings.
 For other recommendation tasks, such as rating prediction, metrics like mean squared error (MSE), root mean squared error (RMSE), and mean absolute error (MAE) are frequently used.

 In classification tasks, personalized LLMs classify input text (such as profiles or descriptions) into one of several candidate classes, which may involve binary or multiclass classification.
 For instance, personalized LLMs may match patients with suitable clinical trials, where the input includes patient health records and trial descriptions, and the output indicates whether there is a match~\citep{Yuan2023-qv}.
 In this context, metrics such as Recall, Precision, and F1 Score are used to evaluate the quality of the matches.
 These metrics are similarly applied in other classification tasks, including entity recognition and relation extraction~\citep{tang2023doessyntheticdatageneration}.
 Additionally, metrics like accuracy and micro-F1 Score are often employed to assess the quality of classification outputs.
 For example, personalized LLMs may classify movies into specific categories based on their profiles~\citep{salemi2023lamp}, with accuracy and micro-F1 used to measure classification performance.
 Beyond the tasks mentioned, a wide range of personalization tasks may require other task-specific metrics for evaluation.
+While most of these metrics often do not directly assess personalization, improvements often implicitly reflect enhanced personalization capabilities through better utilization of user information.

 \definecolor{googleblue}{RGB}{66,133,244} \definecolor{googlered}{RGB}{219,68,55} \definecolor{googlegreen}{RGB}{15,157,88} \definecolor{googlepurple}{RGB}{138,43,226} \definecolor{lightred}{RGB}{255, 220, 219} \definecolor{lightblue}{RGB}{204, 243, 255} \definecolor{lightgreen}{RGB}{200, 247, 200} \definecolor{lightpurple}{RGB}{230,230,250} \definecolor{lightyellow}{RGB}{242, 232, 99} \definecolor{lighterblue}{RGB}{197, 220, 255} \definecolor{lighterred}{RGB}{253, 249, 205} \definecolor{lightyellow}{RGB}{207, 161, 13} \definecolor{darkpurple}{RGB}{218, 210, 250} \definecolor{darkred}{RGB}{255,198,196} \definecolor{darkblue}{RGB}{172, 233, 252}